bbody/CMD-Resume/README.md

 If you find any bugs or have any suggestions on how to improve CMD Resume please post in the [Github issues](https://github.com/bbody/CMD-Resume/issues).

 ## How to contribute
-If you wish to contribute feel free to fork the repository, make changes and submit a pull request.
-Please also write test cases with it.
 If you wish to work on existing issues please check out the [Github issues](https://github.com/bbody/CMD-Resume/issues).

+If you wish to contribute feel please read the [Contribution Guide](CONTRIBUTING.md).

 ## Roadmap
 - Comprehensive Unit testing